rosensilva/ballerina-samples/web-socket-sample/README.md

     // In-memory map to store web socket connections map consMap = {};

+    //This resource will trigger when a new connection handshake resource onHandshake(ws:HandshakeConnection conn) {
+        log:printInfo("New client is going to connect with ID: "+ conn.connectionID);
+    }

     // This resource will trigger when a new web socket connection is open resource onOpen (ws:Connection conn, string name) {
         // Add the new connection to the connection map